faberNovel/ad_localize/README.md

     $ bundle exec ad_localize -t <path-to-the-output-directory>

 * Run in debug mode.
-In this mode, logs are more verbase and missing values are replaced with "<Missing Translation>"
+In this mode, logs are more verbose and missing values are replaced with "<Missing Translation>"

     $ bundle exec ad_localize -d